mvysny/karibu-tools/CONTRIBUTING.md

 Please feel free to open bug reports to discuss new features; PRs are welcome as well :)

+# Running tests

+To run all tests on all Vaadin versions, simply run `./gradlew test`.

 # Releasing

 To release the library to Maven Central: